-(Relates to MSC Criterion 3.10, 3.14) destructive fishing practices (e.g. poison, explosives). destructive fishing practices take place within the fishery. does not allow the use of destructive fishing practices.
-Monitoring and enforcement efforts are sufficient to identify a problem if it exists. enforcement in the fishery has verified that no destructive fishing practices exist.
+3.4.2 (Relates to MSC Criterion 3.10, 3.14) The fishery does not use destructive fishing practices (e.g. poison, explosives). • There is no evidence that destructive fishing practices take place within the fishery.
+Fishery management system does not allow the use of destructive fishing practices.
+Monitoring and enforcement efforts are sufficient to identify a problem if it exists. • Active monitoring and enforcement in the fishery has verified that no destructive fishing practices exist.
 Weight 21.7 Score US=100 CAN=100